rdeodoo/odoo-toolbox/misc-tips/shell-tools/README.md

 Do you remember wasting time investigating something to then realize it was just because you were 580 commits behind on the community repository?\
+Or the time you forgot to pull the last commits on a client repository before starting to work on it, and you ended up doing a lot of useless work that was already done in the meantime?\
 That won't ever happen again.

-How it works is that every time you'll press `Enter` in your shell in a `git` repository folder, it will automatically `fetch` behind the scenes if it did not fetch in the last 5 minutes.
+How it works is that every time you'll press `Enter` in your shell, inside a `git` repository folder, it will automatically `fetch` behind the scenes if it did not fetch in the last 5 minutes.

 In my case, this is coming from the `Git Bash Prompt` tool mentioned above.

+If you have a visual git prompt as explained above, you'll see a red number appearing next to the branch name when you are behind, can't miss it.

 ## Reverse search